 Understanding HTML, CSS, and JavaScript Basics

-CSS (Cascading Style Sheets) handles the visual presentation of HTML elements.
-While HTML defines what content appears on a page, CSS controls how that content looks—colors, fonts, spacing, layout, and responsive behavior across different screen sizes.
-JavaScript adds interactivity and dynamic behavior, enabling features like form validation, animations, and real-time updates without page refreshes.
-Together, these three technologies form the foundation of modern web development and provide an accessible entry point into programming concepts.
+HTML (HyperText Markup Language) creates the basic structure and content of web pages using elements called tags.
+Think of HTML as the skeleton of a webpage — it defines where headings go, where paragraphs appear, and how content is organized.
+CSS (Cascading Style Sheets) handles the visual presentation: colors, fonts, spacing, layout, and responsive behavior across screen sizes.
+JavaScript adds interactivity — form validation, animations, and real-time updates without page refreshes.
+Together, these three technologies form the foundation of modern web development and the most accessible entry point into programming as a whole.

 Project-Based Learning: Why It’s Crucial for Beginners